SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 Once the service is bound to your application, the configuration settings are available in `VCAP_SERVICES`.

-> [!TIP]
+> [!NOTE]
-> Explore the [Steeltoe sample application](https://github.com/SteeltoeOSS/Samples/blob/main/Security/src/RedisDataProtection/README.md) for a demonstration on why this provider is useful.
+> Refer to the [Steeltoe sample application](https://github.com/SteeltoeOSS/Samples/blob/main/Security/src/RedisDataProtection/README.md) for a demonstration on why this provider is useful.